isabelstoddart/data-structures/wa06/README.md

         }
     });

 After looking at the starter code and how a query for NoSQL is constructed, I started to think about how I wanted to query my progress blog data.
 I picked stress level as my primary key because I wanted to get the data out of the table by how stressed I was on that day.
 For my query, I decided to look at days where I was at a stress level of 2.
-I sorted by including all dates through September to November because I wanted to see all of my data for now and I didn't want to hone in on any dates at the moment.
-I think looking at stress level will be really helpful as I make more queries because I can look at each stress level group and see if there is any correlation between hours slept, assigments due, and amount of coffee drank.
+My sort key is the date and time.
+I sorted by including all dates through September to November because I didn't want to hone in on any dates at the moment.
+I think looking at stress level will be really helpful as I make more queries because I can look at each stress level group and see if there is any correlation between hours slept, assigments due, amount of coffee drank, etc.

 My query is below: